 My research combines behavioral observations with non-invasive biological sampling to understand reproductive physiology of wild primates.

-For my dissertation, I am examining how available energy impacts reproduction in wild male gelada monkeys as part of the Simien Mountains Gelada Research Project.
+My doctoral work examines how available energy impacts reproduction in wild male gelada monkeys as part of the Simien Mountains Gelada Research Project.

 Read on to learn more about my dissertation work!